joomyjoo/HospitalSimulationProject/README.md

 ## 1. Project Overview

 The goal of this project is to simulate a small hospital network focusing on medical imaging and AI-based analysis.
-Interns will build an integrated system with four primary components:
+You will build an integrated system with four primary components:

 1. **EMR Server:** Manages patient records and imaging analysis prescriptions.
 2. **DICOM/PACS Server:** Stores and serves medical images (in DICOM format).